datanav/docs/pre-planning.rst

 one group.
 Start generically in this phase.
 Re grouping to more detailed groups can be done with time.

-Samples of good way of grouping into globals:
+Samples of a good way of grouping into globals:

--  Person - Not employee, contact person, or user
+-  Person - Not use employee, contact person, or user

--  Business – Not supplier, customer, or partner
+-  Business – Not use supplier, customer, or partner

--  Product – Not screw, nut or bolt
+-  Product – Not use screw, nut or bolt

 Connect data types to the globals
 ---------------------------------